How To Start a Home Staging Business

 You should have a good understanding of the answer from Chapter 1.

 Request a Quote: This page can be as simple or complex as you like.
-It is typically a contact form which send the enquiry to your business inbox.
+It is typically a contact form that sends the inquiry to your business inbox.

 If you opt to gather more information from the contact form, you’ll cut down on the follow-up work.
 You can add additional questions such as date of booking, property address, rooms required, client details, property accessibility, etc. Then you can follow up with any finer details you need to quote on the job.

-Typically the simpler the form, the more enquires (and tyre kickers) you’ll get.
-No one fills out 15 questions if they are just kicking the tyres and enquiring at 20 different staging brands.
+Typically the simpler the form, the more inquiries (and tire-kickers) you’ll get.
+No one fills out 15 questions if they are just kicking the tires and enquiring at 20 different staging brands.

-One tip for your ‘Request a Home Staging Quote’ page is to emphasise that the quote is free, and no obligation.
+One tip for your ‘Request a Home Staging Quote’ page is to emphasize that the quote is free, and has no obligation.
 Although both of these go without saying (who charges for a quote?!), it pays to just give that reassurance.

 Another tip is to always ask for a phone number and make the field mandatory.
-If someone isn’t willing to give a phone number, they’ll typically be a bit of a tyre kicker and need be a high maintenance customer.
+If someone isn’t willing to give a phone number, they’ll typically be a bit of a tire kicker and a high-maintenance customer.